Architectural and Civil CAD Technology

 Restricted Electives

-Students must select an additional nine (9) credit hours from the following course options.
+Students must select an additional ten to twelve (10-12) credit hours from the following course options such that the total credits for the degree is a minimum of 60 credits.
 Selected courses will not apply to both Required Courses and Restricted Electives areas.

 CAD105 Fundamentals of Revit Architecture